LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 # Give the memory goblin a break!
 (Excessive memory consumption)
 This article explores reducing the performance impact of observability measurements by evaluating their cost in terms of memory and CPU usage.

-Deep inside your computer lives a small creature called the Memory Goblin.
+Deep inside your computer lives a nano-creature by name of Memory Goblin.
 It works tirelessly within your hardware to manage your computer’s memory.
-When you open a program, write a document, or watch a video, the goblin within your machine organizes and saves data in memory in the background.
+When you boot an application, write a document, or watch a video, the goblin within your machine organizes and saves data in memory.

 Memory is designed as a vast matrix of drawers, a large cabinet.
 Each drawer represents one byte of data.
 When every drawer is empty, the goblin inserts data starting at the first drawer and continues sequentially until every byte of data is stored away.